 This Gi is made from a 100% cotton weave and celebrates expert stitching and seaming detail.
 Problem areas, such as the crotch and knees have been reinforced effectively to give fighters confidence that they can stretch their outfit to the limit.

-Some have commented on the flimsy look of the Air, but we think that with a lightweight go this is to be expected to a certain extent and we definitely don’t see any durability issues with this kit.
+Some have commented on the flimsy look of the Air, but I think that with a lightweight gi this is to be expected to a certain extent and I definitely don’t see any durability issues with this kit.

 The Air jacket comes with a seamless back, a rubber-core collar, and ripstop pants.
 The Air BJJ gi weighs in at just under 3 pounds, making it possibly the lightest jiu jitsu gi ever made.